Twin Cities Campus

 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

-All students are required to complete general University and college requirements including writing and liberal education courses.
+All students in baccalaureate degree programs are required to complete general University and college requirements including writing and liberal education courses.
 For more information about University-wide requirements, see the liberal education requirements.
-Required courses for the major or minor in which a student receives a D grade (with or without plus or minus) do not count toward the major or minor (including transfer courses).
+Required courses for the major, minor or certificate in which a student receives a D grade (with or without plus or minus) do not count toward the major, minor or certificate (including transfer courses).